briansteffens/briansteffens.github.io/_posts/2017-10-18-unicode-basics.md

 bytes as possible to store each code point.

 But there's a problem!
-Since each code point can occupy 1, 2, 3, or 4 bytes, how do you tell if a byte you're looking at it is a single 1-byte code point, the third byte in a 4-byte code point, etc?
+Since each code point can occupy 1, 2, 3, or 4 bytes, how do you tell if a specific byte is meant to be interpreted as a single 1-byte code point or the third byte in a 4-byte code point or something else?

 UTF-8 solves this by including some metadata along with the actual code point data.
 The first bits in each byte tell you how to interpret the rest of the